 - 2. Here are some basic characteristics and traits of gifted children.
 It is a list intended to help us as teachers and others to provide a brief discussion of gifted traits and characteristics, which aren't always so well known, recognized or obvious.
 Please discuss, with next year's classroom teacher, any or all of these traits when applicable for any of your gifted students (if needed).
-Feel free to add any other ideas to this list. - □ Gifted students do not always excel in school - □ Gifted students often have emotional intensities - □ Gifted students are often extremely sensitive - □ Gifted students can have learning disabilities - □ Gifted students often struggle socially - □ Gifted students often have emotional intensities - □ Gifted students develop asynchronously - □ Gifted students often have emotional intensities - □ Gifted students have unique learning needs that must be met
+Feel free to add any other ideas to this list. - □ Gifted students do not always excel in school - □ Gifted students often have emotional intensities - □ Gifted students are often extremely sensitive - □ Gifted students can have learning disabilities - □ Gifted students often struggle socially - □ Gifted students develop asynchronously - □ Gifted students often have perfectionistic characteristics - □ Gifted students have unique learning needs that must be met